mohitshah3111999/mohitshah3111999/README.md

 # Introduction
-My name is Mohit Shah and I'm doing **app development** since june 2019.
-Love to learn new things.
+My name is Mohit Shah.
+Love to learn new things and accept challenges.
+Result driven and hard working student.
+Currently, pursuing my B.tech degree from LNMIIT, jaipur enrolled in Computer Science and Engineering.
+I'm in 3rd year of the degree.
+Have keen interest in app development.
+I already have developed 4-5 apps.
 # Technical skills
 * Android and android jetpack
 * Java